Fat Thursday

 Fat Thursday is a Christian tradition in some countries marking the last Thursday before Lent and is associated with the celebration of Carnival.
 Because Lent is a time of fasting, the days leading up to Ash Wednesday provide the last opportunity for feasting (including simply eating forbidden items) until Easter.
 Traditionally it is a day dedicated to eating, when people meet in their homes or cafés with their friends and relatives and eat large quantities of sweets, cakes and other meals usually not eaten during Lent.
-Among the most popular all-national dishes served on that day are pączki in Poland or Berliners, fist-sized donuts filled with rose hip jam, and angel wings (faworki), puff pastry fingers served with powdered sugar.
+Among the most popular all-national dishes served on that day are pączki in Poland, fist-sized donuts filled with rose hip jam, and angel wings (faworki), puff pastry fingers served with powdered sugar.

 By country

-France

-Mardi Gras (French for Fat Tuesday) is a time when crepes would be served to use up stores of butter or lard and eggs, similar to the Shrove Tuesday tradition regarding pancakes in England.

 Germany

 Weiberfastnacht is an unofficial holiday in the Rhineland.
 At the majority of workplaces, work ends before noon.
 Celebrations start at 11:11 am in Germany.
 In comparison with Rosenmontag, there are hardly any parades, but people wear costumes and celebrate in pubs and in the streets.
 Beueler Weiberfastnacht ("women's carnival in Beuel") is traditionally celebrated in the Bonn district of Beuel.
 The tradition is said to have started here in 1824, when local women first formed their own "carnival committee".
 The symbolic storming of the Beuel town hall is broadcast live on TV.
 In many towns across the state of North Rhine Westphalia, a ritual "takeover" of the town halls by local women has become tradition.
 Among other established customs, on that day women cut off the ties of men, which are seen as a symbol of men's status.
 The men wear the stumps of their ties and get a Bützchen (little kiss) as compensation.